spences10/scottspence.com/posts/2020/06/22/my-vscode-extensions/index.md

 closing tags for your html and jsx.

-Search for `formulahendry.auto-close-tag` and `formulahendry.auto-rename-tag` in the VSCode extensions tab.
+Search for `formulahendry.auto-close-tag` and `formulahendry.auto-rename-tag` in the VS Code extensions tab.

 ## vscode-styled-components

 This is really handy as I use styled components a _lot_ and it gives syntax highlighting and IntelliSense for styled-components.

-Search for `jpoissonnier.vscode-styled-components` in the VSCode extensions tab.
+Search for `jpoissonnier.vscode-styled-components` in the VS Code extensions tab.

 ## Code Spell Checker